Edinburg Park and Pool

 Top Of Page

-Edinburg's Madison District Pool is open from Memorial Day to Labor Day.
-The hours are Monday - Saturday 11:00 AM to 6:00 PM, and Sunday 12:30 PM to 6:00 PM.
-Admissions to the pool are: $4.00 for adults (18 and over), $3.00 for school age children and $1.00 for children 4 and under.
-Season Passes are available: $125.00 for an in-town family pass, $140.00 for an out-of-town family pass, $70.00 for an in-town individual pass and $80.00 for an out-of-town individual pass.
-Pool Parties may be scheduled on Fridays, Saturdays and Sundays at a fee of $115.00.
-Please call the Town Office for scheduling and more information.
+The Edinburg Pool opens on Memorial Day weekend..
+The pool closes for the season on Labor Day.
+The pool hours are Monday - Saturday 11:00 AM to 6:00 PM, and Sunday 12:30 PM to 6:00 PM.
+Admission to the pool is: $4 for adults (18 and over), $3 for school age children and $1 for children 4 and under.
+Season Passes are also available: $125 for an in-town family pass, $140 for an out-of-town family pass, $70 for an in-town individual pass and $80 for an out-of-town individual pass.
+Pool Parties may be scheduled on Fridays, Saturdays and Sundays from 6:30 PM to 8:30 PM for a fee of $115.
+Please call the Town Office at 540-984-8521 for more information and scheduling.

 Swim lessons will be held at the pool .
-The lessons will be offered to those of any age and any skill level.
-A certified Red Cross Instructor will be in charge of the lessons.
+The lessons will be offered to those ages 2 and up and any skill level.
+Certified Red Cross Instructor, Sharon Ford will be giving the lessons.
 For additional information on swim lessons, contact the Town Office at 540-984-8521.

 Top Of Page